skip to main content skip to footer

 read more about Mapping TOEIC Test Scores to the STANAG 6001 Language Proficiency Levels

-This study examines test taker perceptions about the use of the TOEIC test as one of the college English-language exit tests of Taiwan's higher education institutions.
+This study examines test taker perceptions about the use of the TOEIC test as one of the college English-language exit tests of Taiwan, China's higher education institutions.
 The results suggest that the use of TOEIC test scores as a requirement for graduation has a positive impact on language learning.
 Such test use has also proven to be in line with the intended use of the TOEIC test: To prepare test takers to gain a competitive edge in the job market.

 Read More